 How To Store A Fondant Cake The Right Way

 A fondant cake typically has intricated, and impressive designs that other types of cake frosting cannot achieve.
-Because of how different it is from traditional frostings, such as buttercream or ganache, it is important to know how to store a fondant cake.
+Because of how different it is from traditional frostings, such as buttercream or ganache, it is important to know how to store fondant cakes.
 In this article, I will give you a basic understanding of fondant and how temperature affects it, both while working with it and when storing it.
 Fondant can seem intimidating for first-time bakers, but with the strategies, I will share with you, you will be a fondant master in no time!

 What is Fondant?